 In 1529, the threat of war with Turkey became the reason why the fortifications were renovated and the buildings and the church in front of the Nicholas Gate were demolished.
 Further repairs were recorded in 1643, 1660, 1681, 1724 and 1729, but then their military significance decreased, which was evident, for example, by frequent renting of towers to townsmen for warehouses and erecting of non-defensive buildings at the fragments of walls.

-The Bolesławiec castle was built in the 14th century on a hill in the south-western part of the city.
-In 1594, it was taken over by the town authorities.
-In 1642, a fire destroyed it, and the Swedish occupation completed demolition.
-Like the castle, some of the city’s fortifications were pulled down in the 19th century, by the Napoleonic army.
+The Bolesławiec castle was built in the 14th century.
+In 1594 it was taken over by the city authorities, but in 1642 it was destroyed by fire and the demolition was carried out by the Swedish invaders.
+Like the castle, some of the town fortifications were demolished in the nineteenth century by the Napoleonic army.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.

 Przyłęcki M., Mury obronne miast Dolnego Śląska, Wrocław 1970.